Guns and tourists: Aboard the unlikely India-Pakistan 'friendship bus'

 Though the bus, inaugurated in 1999 by India’s then-prime minister Atal Bihari Vajpayee, has been briefly suspended over the years, it ran uninterrupted through the last major clash between the two countries that erupted weeks after the launch.

-Neither has it been cancelled over the tensions of the last month, although passenger numbers dropped into the single digits, officials said, a testimony to the huge police operation to protect it.
+Neither has it been canceled over the tensions of the last month, although passenger numbers dropped into the single digits, officials said, a testimony to the huge police operation to protect it.

 Several armed police are always on board – one of whom on this trip snores on the back seat, rifle on his lap.
 Dozens more block off roads in Delhi and other major towns, while a convoy ahead clears traffic.